dvoits/z3test/README.md

   * `NightlyRunner` is a command line application that submits performance tests when new Z3 nightly build is available on the github.
   See details [here](#setup-nightly-performance-tests).
   * `Summary` is a command line application that computes summary and records for specified experiment and then updates corresponding data in the Azure Storage.
-  It is execute automatically for nightly Z3 experiments.
+  It is executed automatically for nightly Z3 experiments.
 See details [here](#how-to-update-experiment-summary).
   * `AzurePerformanceTest` is a .NET class library holding the `AzureExperimentManager` class which exposes API to manage experiments based on Microsoft Azure.
   * `PerformanceTest` is a .NET class library containing abstract types for experiments management.
   * `Measurement` is a .NET class library allowing to measure process run time and memory usage.
   * `Z3Domain` is a .NET class library implementing Z3-specific analysis of the program execution.
-  * `AzureWorker` is a command line application that is run on Azure Batch nodes to prepare and execute performance tests.
+  * `AzureWorker` is a command line application that runs on Azure Batch nodes to prepare and execute performance tests.
   * `AzurePerformanceTestCommons` is a .NET class library that contains functionality for Azure-based experiment management and is shared by `AzurePerformanceTest` and `AzureWorker`.

 * `/ImportData.sln` is a Visual Studio 2015 solution which allows to import experiments results from old format to Azure storage.